dremin/message-bridge/README.md

 2. Uncompress the downloaded archive and open the MessageBridge directory.
 3. Right-click (or control-click) `MessageBridge`, select Open, then click Open in the alert to start Message Bridge.
 4. **Important:** You must grant permissions so that Message Bridge can send messages, access received messages, and access contacts:
-   - You may be prompted to allow Terminal to access the folder where Message Bridge resides, click OK if so.
+   - You may be prompted to allow Terminal to access the folder where Message Bridge resides; click OK if so.
    - You will be prompted to allow Terminal to control Messages.
 Click OK.
    - Then, you will be prompted to allow Terminal to access contacts.
 Click OK.
    - Finally, we must manually enable Full Disk Access for Terminal.
 To do so, perform these steps: